anovos/anovos-docs/docs/anovos-modules-overview/data_transformer/index.md

 - outlier_categories
 - expression_parser

 Columns which are subjected to these analysis can be controlled by right combination of arguments - list_of_cols and drop_cols.
-Most functions have following common arguments:
+Most of the functions have following common arguments:

 - *idf*: Input dataframe
 - *list_of_cols*: This argument, in a list format, is used to specify the columns which are subjected to the analysis in the input dataframe.
 Alternatively, instead of list, columns can be specified in a single text format where different column names are separated by pipe delimiter “|”.
 The user can also use “all” as an input to this argument to consider all valid columns.
 This is super useful instead of specifying all column names manually.